kubevirt/kubevirt/docs/getting-started.md

 ### Automatic Code Generation

 Some of the code in our source tree is auto-generated (see `git ls-files|grep '^pkg/.*generated.*go$'`).
-On certain occasions (but not when building git-cloned code), you would need to regenerate it with
+On certain occasions (but not when building git-cloned code), you need to regenerate it
+with:

 ```bash
 make generate